ShadowNate/MISETranslator/README.md

 Monkey Island SE Series Translator
 ============================================
 This application was built for the fan-translation of LucasArts' Monkey Island Special Edition Series by the Classic Adventures In Greek team.
-It's been tested with the Steam versions of SoMI:SE and Monkey Island 2:SE.
+It has been tested with the Steam versions of SoMI:SE and Monkey Island 2:SE.
 It is an open source project.

 Beta version
 ============================================
-Note that this version of MI:SE Series Translator is considered a beta version and is still under active development.
+Note that this version of MI:SE Series Translator is considered to be a beta version and is still under active development.
 Not all functionality is yet implemented or available.
-Please read the known issues bellow for more details.
+Please read the known issues below for more details.
-Any feedback about bugs or improvement suggestions and related comments can be sent to classic.adventures.in.greek@gmail.com
+Any feedback about bugs or improvement suggestions and related comments should be sent to classic.adventures.in.greek@gmail.com

 Modifying the source code and running with Python 2.7